jmcerrejon/alpinOS/README.md

 * You should not use only root user, but If you do, type the next: ``` lbu add /root ```

-* For get ready with some essential tasks, just type the next:
+* **ALPHA STAGE with issues**: For get ready with some essential tasks, just type the next:

 ```bash
 wget -qO- https://git.io/Jfe2R | ash